One-dimensional integral Rellich type inequalities: Acknowledgments

 \section{Acknowledgments}

-This work was partially supported by the NU program 20122022CRP1601.
+This work is partially supported by the NU program 20122022CRP1601.
 The first author is supported in part by JSPS Kakenhi 18KK0073, 19H00644.
-The second author is supported in part by National Theoretical Science Research Center Operational Plan V-Mathematics Field (2/5) (Project number 111-2124-M-002-014-G58-01).
+The second author is partially supported by National Theoretical Science Research Center Operational Plan (Project number: 112L104040).